-One of my most important tips on avoiding arguing with your spouse is to walk away when you need a breath of fresh air.
+One of my most important tips on avoiding arguing with your significant other is to walk away when you need a breath of fresh air.
 There are those moments when you just KNOW that continuing to argue isn’t good for your relationship at the moment and you should probably just take a quick break.

 You’re not avoiding the argument, you’re almost helping the outcome.
 Who enjoys arguing so much in their marriage?
 Nobody does.

 Because that can really drain you and wear you out.
 Sometimes, it’s just best to take some time to ourselves and really reflect on what’s going on.